Switcheo/tradehub/SETUP.md

 Nodes that serve public APIs (running `persistence` and `reset-api`, or `ws-api`) need the following databases installed.

-Validators need at least one full node with these installed to run the oracle service, **but can skip installing these for the validator node itself**.
+Validator operators should run at least one full node with these installed for running the oracle service, **but can skip installing these for the validator node itself**.

 - Redis